Welcome to the Music page!

 If your child does decide to learn an instrument then they will require time and above all else patience!
 Instruments take a long time to learn and in order to get better, lots of practice is required.
 Half an hour a day is a good amount of time to keep up new skills that have been learnt in lessons.
 With practice your child will see improvements - remember practice makes perfect!

-Children from Key Stage 2 were selected to sing at the Rugby League Four Nations Final at Anfield Football Stadium on Sunday 20th November 2016.
+Children from Key Stage 2 were selected to sing at the Rugby League Four Nations Final at Anfield Football Stadium.
 Go to 'Quick Links' on the main homepage and follow the link to 'Latest Updates' to see a clip of the children singing!
 The children had to learn the New Zealand and Australian national anthems from memory including a 'Liverpool Mash Up' which was a collection of songs from Liverpool.
 We even got to see some of the match!

-A number of children from Key Stage 2 entered a French Singing Competition and got through to the finals which were held at the Buille Hill Banquetting Suite on Monday 21st November 2016.
+A number of children from Key Stage 2 entered a French Singing Competition and got through to the finals which were held at the Buille Hill Banquetting Suite.
 Go to 'Quick Links' on the main homepage and follow the link to 'Latest Updates' to see a clip of the children singing!